Biniyam/linkedin-php-sdk/README.md

 # Overview
-This is a PHP SDK to help communication with the LinkedIn API.
+This is a PHP SDK to help communication with the LinkedIn API using OAuth 2 flow.

 ## Init
 ```php